NickyBoy89/java2go/README.md

 * `./java2go <files>` to parse a list of files or directories

+### Running the Built-in Tests

+`java2go` contains an ever-expanding set of tests that ensure compatibility with the java source code.
+These live in the `tests` directory.

+To run:

+`go test ./tests -v`

 ## Options

 * `-w` writes the files directly to their corresponding `.go` files, instead of `stdout`